Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Discussion

-Evaluation of such a method necessarily needs to be performed under the light of a Pareto curve representing the tradeoff between development cost and output quality.
-We analyze three points on this curve for tennis: \begin{itemize} \item \emph{Traditional game development} (1M\$ cost range, high quality).
+Evaluation of PGMs in such context necessarily needs to be performed under the light of a Pareto curve representing the tradeoff between development cost and output quality.
+We analyze three points on this curve for tennis: \begin{itemize} \item \emph{Our scenario: Neural video game simulation} (10k\$ cost range, medium quality) We annotate monocular videos with granular text through a hired professional labeling team for 883\$/video-hour, totaling 13,672\$, and spend a comparable amount of compute for the remaining annotation and training our models.
+The model produces renderings of higher quality than state-of-the-art works operating under the same data and cost assumptions \cite{Menapace2022PlayableEnvironments}, learns a capable game AI, and is based on rapidly improving NeRF and diffusion techniques. \item \emph{Traditional game development} (1M\$ cost range, high quality).
 We interviewed three game development experts with backgrounds in real-time graphics, 3D models and animation, and game development management with 45 years of combined experience.
 We invited the experts to discuss the recent “AO Tennis 2” game and compare it with our method.
-Their cost estimate for building AO Tennis 2 using existing game engines were respectively of \$100k-500k (in the US), \$600k (45-person-years in Ukraine), and of \$1M (3-person-years in the US), including software licenses, equipment and assets.
+Their cost estimates for building AO Tennis 2 using existing game engines were respectively of \$100k-500k (in the US), \$600k (45-person-years in Ukraine), and of \$1M (3-person-years in the US), including software licenses, equipment and assets.
 They noted that ``[our model’s] game AI is very valuable and it's going to be the hardest part of developing tennis'' and that our model's game AI has the potential to be ``game changer'' for tasks such as realistically modeling the behavior of animals inserted in a game.
-With regards to graphics, they noted that ``[our model’s graphics] is more realistic'' and that ``[our model’s output] looks like a real video'' when not zoomed in, but commented that users may be prefer a less-realistic game-like graphics because they are more accustomed to its look.
+With regards to graphics, they noted that ``[our model’s graphics] is more realistic'' and that ``[our model’s output] looks like a real video'' when not zoomed in, but commented that users may prefer a less-realistic game-like graphics because they are more accustomed to its look.
 The users highlighted the value of the generated animated 3D assets, remarking that high-quality 3D assets of real players are expensive.
 When asked about possible immediate uses of the model in game production they reported that while the model is ``impressive'' it is not yet ``mind-blowing'' when speaking about building products using our method.
 In particular, the model's output may present artifacts that would require correction, preventing direct use of the model in a production environment.
 An interviewee highlighted that the framework could be called a ``limited game engine'' and would be ``awesome'' to use to create a new type of ``promo games'' such as Superbowl or Nascar games that can be released at low cost immediately after the sport season, leveraging the captured footage.
 Given the significantly lower cost of our method and the rapid evolution in neural rendering and diffusion models on which our framework is based, we consider these comments an encouraging validation of this research direction. \item \emph{Specialized CG techniques} (100k\$ cost range, high quality).
 Specialized character animation techniques \cite{starke2019neural,starke2020local,holden2020learned} produce high-quality animations.
 However, they come at higher cost.
 The sole requirement of motion capture data entails a professional multicamera system (1k-10k\$ per camera * 10s of cameras), motion capture software licenses (1k-10k\$/year), an HPC system with TBs of storage (>>10k\$), dedicated engineers (10k-100k\$/year), studio space, inviting professional actors or players (10-100\$/h).
-In addition, they do not model the complete game’s logic and only learn basic game AI elements, making their integration into a unified, learnable framework nontrivial. \end{itemize}
+In addition, they do not model the complete game’s dynamics and only learn basic game AI elements, making their integration into a unified, learnable framework nontrivial. \end{itemize}